synw/django-alapage/README.md

 [![Build Status](https://travis-ci.org/synw/django-alapage.svg?branch=master)](https://travis-ci.org/synw/django-alapage)

 Page management application with slideshows for Django.
-Built on top of flatpages.
 The pages are editable in a wysiwyg editor or in a html/css code editor in the admin interface.

 Features